Skip to main content

 • What if most of the traffic is on a phone?

 That second round is where the useful answer shows up.
 The model stops handing me broad internet advice and starts helping me build a real decision framework — what to remove, what to keep, what proof to surface first, what language actually carries trust.
-Once I see that shape, I stop chatting and start extracting.

 The output usually lands in one of four buckets: a teardown checklist, a page-structure template, an SOP for repeatable audits, or a short note explaining what changed my mind.
 Markdown, every time — it's portable, searchable, and the cheapest format to grep through six months later.